Product

 How to calculate customer lifetime value

-The example above is how you’d calculate LTV for a single customer.
+The example above is how you calculate LTV for a single customer.
 But that obviously isn’t practical for running your business (since you hopefully have more than one customer).

 To measure LTV, we’ll need two additional metrics:

-1. Churn rate: This is the number of subscribers that unsubscribed or stopped paying in a given period of time.
+1. Churn rate: This is the number of subscribers who unsubscribe or stop paying over a given period of time.

 Example: If you had 100 subscribers last year and lost 5, your churn rate is 5%.

-Example: If you have 100 accounts, and from 50 of them you made $50 per year, and from the other 50 you made $100 per year, then your ARPU is $75 yearly.
+Example: If you have 100 accounts and make $50 per year from 50 of them and $100 per year from the other 50, then your ARPU is $75 yearly.

-Now, let’s take a look at how to calculate the lifetime value of a customer.
+Now, let’s look at how to calculate the lifetime value of a customer.

 LTV = ARPU (average monthly recurring revenue per user) × Customer Lifetime